toddwords/poetry-instruments/README.md

 ###Stuff to help practice
 This [Codecademy course](https://www.codecademy.com/skills/make-an-interactive-website) covers a lot of the stuff we'll be talking about with javascript and jquery for interactivity.

+###Running a local http server
+1. Open the Terminal / command prompt
+2. Cd (change directory) into the 'poetry-instruments' folder
+3. Run your http-server
+	a.
+If you have a Mac, you can run a python http server by typing **python -m SimpleHTTPServer 8080**
+	b.
+If you have a PC you can download the node http-server linked above and just type **http-server**
+4. Open your browser and go to http://localhost:8080/your-project-folder-name